entiendoNull/expo-modules-london-2025-workshop/chapter-4.md

-# Module 4
+# Chapter 4

-In the fourth module, you'll refine your Expo module to make it cleaner, more convenient, and easier to use.
+In the fourth chapter, you'll refine your Expo module to make it cleaner, more convenient, and easier to use.
 You'll replace manual event subscriptions with Expo’s `useEvent` and `useEventListener` hooks, simplify your React code, and expose your module as custom hooks for even better developer experience.
 Finally, you’ll add a simple web fallback so the module behaves gracefully on unsupported platforms.

 ### Goals